thelumiereguy/CosmicCompose/README.md

 # 🎨 Cosmic Compose

 Cosmic Compose is a minimal Android app made with **Jetpack Compose**.
-Everything has been drawn on a 2D canvas, and animated using Compose's animation API.
+The main purpose of this project is to demonstrate the usage of Layout Composable.
+Everything has been drawn using Canvas, and animated using Compose's animation API.
 Shading has been achieved using a few hacks. ;)

 #### In a nutshell